ibm-cloud-docs/account/index.md

 # Account types
 {: #accounts}

 You can choose from three {{site.data.keyword.Bluemix}} account types: Lite, Pay-As-You-Go, and Subscription.
-You can use any of the account types to get started in {{site.data.keyword.Bluemix_notm}} - simply choose the one that best suits your needs.
+You can use any of the account types to get started in {{site.data.keyword.Bluemix_notm}} - choose the one that best suits your needs.
 {:shortdesc}

-## Account comparison
+## Comparing accounts
 {: #compare}

 The following table provides a comparison of Lite, Pay-As-You-Go, and Subscription accounts.
 For more details about each account, see the sections that follow.